SIF guidance portal

 I forgot my password, can I access it or change it?

-Out of security demands we don't store passwords in our systems, but only save a one-way derived hash-value.
-This means we cannot access forgotten passwords.
+Due to security considerations, we do not store passwords in our systems, only a one-way derived hash-value.
+Therefore, we cannot retrieve forgotten passwords.

-The other SIF services - for instance SFTP and WebDAVS – uses your own login details, which you can change yourself on your SIF Setup page.
+The other SIF services - for instance SFTP and WebDAVS – uses login details you yourself define, and that you can change on the SIF Setup page.

 I'm getting an error message that my file is too big

-If you're using WebDAVS and get an error message that your file is too big, this is due to a limit set by Microsoft.
-The limit means that you get an error message if you attempt to download files larger than 50MB from your WebDAVS folder.
-Under Guides we show you how to solve this problem.
+If you're using WebDAVS and get an error message that your file is too big, this is due to a 50MB limit set by Microsoft for tranfers using this service.
+Consult the Guides for help solving this issue.

 Guides